sourslaw/mac_ciao/README.md

 <hr>

 #### Speakers
-- Theresa Berger, University of Minnesota, Head of Digital Library Services (session chair)
+- Theresa Berger, University of Minnesota, Head of Digital Library Services
 - Scott Lawan, University of Minnesota, Libraries Web Applications Developer

 <hr>

 - Additional information regarding IIIF may be found: [here](https://iiif.io/)
 - Addtional information regarding what the University of Minnesota Libraries is doing with [Blacklight](https://github.com/projectblacklight/blacklight) or IIIF may be directed to: [Lawans@umn.edu](mailto:lawans@umn.edu)